FranklinZhang1992/myblog/source/_posts/install-markdown-plugin-for-sublime3.md

 <!--more-->

-OmniMarkupPreviewer renders markups into htmls and send it to web browser in the backgound, which enables a live preview.
+OmniMarkupPreviewer renders markups into htmls and send it to web browser in the background, which enables a live preview.
 Besides, OmniMarkupPreviewer provide support for exporting result to html file as well.

 ## How to install the plugins